 “We’ve decided to stay together, no matter what the risk,” Tsuzuki finished.
-Silence floated over them.
 Tatsumi narrowed his glance at the couple.

 “You could lose your job, Tsuzuki-san,” he pointed out.

-“So go ahead Tatsumi,” he declared.
-"Do your worst!”
-The secretary kept his serious look on his face.
+“Go ahead Tatsumi,” he declared, “Do your worst!”
+The secretary pushed up his glasses.

-“Fine then,” he said.
-“I’ll end it for you.”
+“Fine then,” he said, “I’ll end it for you.”
 Tatsumi stood up and teleported away.
-Tsuzuki and Anna stared on at the empty space.
+Tsuzuki and Anna stared at the empty space.
 They expected him to take this course of action.

-“So now what?”
+“Now what?”
 Anna asked.
-Tsuzuki felt his pulse race as he held onto her hand still.
+Tsuzuki felt his pulse race as he held onto her hand.

-“We wait,” he said, dryly.
+“We wait,” he said dryly.
 Those words tasted so bitter in his mouth.
 Anna understood his pain.
 She looked down at their hands.
-They needed a miracle right about now.

 Tatsumi made it to the Summons section of Ju-Oh-Cho.
-He didn’t hate Anna.
-She was just supposed to be dead.
+He didn’t hate Anna; she was just supposed to be dead.
 Not only had Tsuzuki broken protocol with bringing Anna back from the dead with a Hell Stone, but he had fallen in love with her as well.
 Tatsumi feared this would happen.
 Tsuzuki and Anna were in love.
 The separation process would be much more difficult.
 Something told him to intervene sooner.
-Well, time to do damage control.

-“Hello?” he asked.
-“I’m here to pick up the paperwork for the summons on Kimoto Anna.”
+“Hello?” he asked, “I’m here to pick up the paperwork for the summons on Kimoto Anna.”
 The chair whipped around to him.
-Tatsumi’s jaw almost dropped.
-Hotaru sat in the chair, smiling at him.
+Tatsumi’s jaw almost dropped when saw Hotaru sitting in the chair smiling at him.